 Photography by Miss Moss

-First up – my pie grabber in them buns.
+First up – buns!
 If you would like to order any of this deliciousness from Warren you can contact him here.

 The kitchen has happy touches of playful red dotted all around.